 Introduction

 Precious corals are amongst the oldest gem materials used for adornment and have been in-use since the Neolithic (ca. 8000 BC).
-This is also true for other biogenic gem materials, also known as “organic gems”, e.g., shell, mother-of-pearl and pearls.
+This is also true for other biogenic gem materials, sometimes referred to as “organic gems”, e.g., shell, mother-of-pearl and pearls.

 Precious coral corresponds to the bio-mineralised exoskeleton of a very limited number of marine species of the phylum Cnidaria that thrive in the eastern Atlantic Ocean, Mediterranean Sea and off the coast of Japan, Taiwan, Vietnam, Hawaii and in Pacific Ocean (e.g. Midway).
 Tradition and cultural heritage are strongly associated with the coral industry in these parts of the world and elsewhere where corals have been cherished e.g. Mongolia, Tibet, India, Yemen, North Africa, Benin.